Updated December 29, 2022 to include birth information for Clayton and Mary Kathleen.

 - Donald Loucks (February 23, 1917-February 23, 1979) married Edith Grace Fennell, formerly Woods (October 10, 1911-August 29, 1981)

 The fact that the couple was married in January and Clayton William Loucks Jr. was born on July 8, 1914 (less than seven months later) suggests that it may not have been a white wedding.
-No record of his birth has been located.
+His birth record suggest he was born at home, which was 38 Grange Avenue, in Toronto.
+Clayton Sr’s occupation is “Lineman.”

 In 1921, the couple are living at 673 Brock Avenue in Toronto.
 Clayton Sr. (34), is a lineman.
 Mary Anne (30) is at home with Donald (3) and Clayton Jr. (6) is at school.

-Shortly after the census, on July 18, 1921, Mary Anne was widowed.
+Shortly after the census, and just ten days after Clayton Jr.’s 7th birthday, on July 18, 1921, Mary Anne was widowed.
 Clayton Sr., who was an electrician by trade, was electrocuted on the job (I’m working on a story about it—stay tuned).
 He was interred at Prospect Cemetery in Toronto.

 Mary Anne, widowed with two young children, remarried quickly, on September 26, 1922, to Frederick Samuel Gardiner at St. Anthony’s Church in Toronto.
 Mary Anne was 33 years old.